4GeeksAcademy/python-beginner-programming-exercises/exercises/19-Bottles-Of-Milk/README.md

 + At the end of the song, the lyrics change because there is only **one** bottle (singular instead of plural).

-+ Read the last lyrics, and you will see how the last line changes to `"go to the store and buy some more"`.
++ Read the last lyrics, and you will see how the last line changes to `"Go to the store and by some more, 99 bottles of milk on the wall."`.